Skip to main content

-CATALOG IT!: How to Create a Home Inventory
+CATALOG IT!: How to create a home inventory

 Take it All In

 Start by making a room-by-room list of all of your possessions.
 Begin with the more valuable items that jump out as important.
 Working from general to specific is the way to tackle this task.
 You may even be able to do most of the first pass at your list off the top of your head.
-Furniture, appliances and electronics together with its components such as board mount power supplies are obvious items you should include; from there, move on to the smaller items that surround them.
+Furniture, appliances and electronics are obvious items you should include; from there, move on to the smaller items that surround them.
 At this point you are simply capturing a list, whether with pen and paper, or a voice recording, or a simple electronic file.
 For this phase, you’ll want to physically be in the room you’re inventorying so that you don’t miss things such as rugs, lamps and décor.
 Be sure to include built-in features, such as light fixtures.
 While you don’t need to include every item in your home down to the last paperclip, it is better to be overcautious here; if anything is questionable, just include it.

 Get the Complete Picture